 Poor practice: There may be circumstances where allegations are about poor practice rather than child abuse but, where there is any doubt, the line manager should consult with the DSP.
 If the investigation shows that the allegation is clearly about poor practice then ABRSM will determine how best to remedy this, e.g. as part of its performance management, or disciplinary procedure dependent on the nature and seriousness of the practice.

 2 The LADO exists in England only.
 The equivalent children’s social care body should be contacted if the person lives in any other UK country.

-ABRSM has appointed a Designated Safeguarding Person (DSP) who is responsible for dealing with any concerns about the protection of children.
-You can contact ABRSM's DSP using the contact form on this page.
+ABRSM has appointed a Designated Safeguarding Person (DSP) and a deputy who are responsible for dealing with any concerns about the protection of children.
+Please refer to www.abrsm.org for contact details.

 The role of the DSP is to: